iboutsikas/iboutsikas.github.io/_projects/titanium-rose.md

 ---
 layout: project
 title: Titanium Rose
-caption: A rendering engine running on DirectX 12.
+caption: A decoupled rendering engine written in C++ and using DirectX 12.
 description: >
     Titanium Rose is a rendering engine that I have been developing in the scope of my research endeavors